kubevela/kubevela.github.io/docs/platform-engineers/system-operation/velaql.md

 A view named `my-view` will be created.
 You can use it later.

-> Refer to `vela ql apply -h` for advanced usages.

 ### Query from VelaQL View

 Then everyone who has access to the cluster can query by re-use the view, the basic syntax is: